the move movement

 Read More

-Andrew and Maria move to keep their minds sharp
+Andrew and Maria move for freedom

 sauce creative sauce creative

-Andrew and Maria move for health, joy, and the freedom to choose their own adventures.
+Andrew and Maria move for freedom

 This is what movement looks like.